 6. Generate strong leads

 Events and conference are a great way to generate quality leads because they’re full of people actively interested in learning and improving aspects of their business operations.
 Take CeBIT, many of the people who attend our events are interested in learning more about B2B technology solutions.
 But new leads don’t just magically appear from sponsoring the event or by standing in your booth.
 You need to get out there, interact with event attendees and stand out amongst the crowd.
 You’ll also need a way to store the leads on the day.
-At CeBIT, we offer our exhibitors technology to easily captures data from people at your stand - however not every event has this and you’ll need to think of a clever way to capture a lead’s data.
+At CeBIT, we offer our exhibitors technology to easily capture data from people at your stand - however not every event has this and you’ll need to think of a clever way to capture a lead’s data.

 7. Deliver great ROI